 Rather than putting the brakes on America’s bid to contain China’s rise, writes Yves Engler, the NDP has repeatedly pushed the Liberal government to take a more belligerent stance, jumping into bed with the neoconservatives in Washington whose main concern is US primacy in global affairs—even if it means full-scale war.
 Is this the NDP’s endgame as well?

 Trudeau government’s support for Peruvian coup regime all about Canadian mining companies

-Ottawa has plowed significant resources and diplomatic energy into advancing Canadian mining interests in the Andean nation.
-The federal government has supported many individual mining projects and worked to provide the industry with a profitable investment climate.
-Since the early 2000s Ottawa has channeled tens of millions of dollars into Peru’s Ministry of Energy and Mines and mining related initiatives.
+Ottawa has plowed significant resources and diplomatic energy into advancing Canadian mining interests in Peru.
+Since the early 2000s Ottawa has worked to provide the industry with a profitable investment climate and channeled tens of millions of dollars into Peru’s Ministry of Energy and Mines and mining related initiatives.

 Liberal hubris keeps Bob Rae blind to Haitian history

 Canada’s Ambassador to the UN Bob Rae wants Canada to help re-establish a Haitian military with a brutal history.
 According to Yves Engler, Rae should either educate himself about Haiti’s history or keep his remarks in check, as his excessive pride about Canada as a force for good in the world will likely keep him pontificating on a subject he knows far too little about.

 Bad journalism, military funded academic produces hit job